gslab-econ/gslab_make/gslab_make/README.md

 * `shell` : bool
     * For more information on shell execution, see <a href = 'https://docs.python.org/2/library/subprocess.html#frequently-used-arguments'>here</a>.

-* `makelog` : str
-    * Path of make log to append outputs.
-Defaults to '../log/make.log'.
-To prevent appending outputs to make log, set `makelog` = ''.

 * `log` : str
     * Path of program log to write outputs.
 Defaults to '' (i.e., not written).